rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 #### About the Discovery process
 Please note that there are three tabs in this config:
-- OneControl - Improved Discovery
+- OneControl Discovery
-  - Referred to hereafter as "Discovery" flow
   - This is used to connect to your OneControl system and create the necessary Home Assistant entities
   - This created the needed entities and inserts them into Home Assistant via MQTT discovery
-- OneControl - Command and Event Stream
+- OneControl Monitor
-  - Referred to hereafter as "Monitor" flow
   - This flow connects to the OneControl event stream to download state information via SSE-Client
   - State information is transformed as necessary and published to the appropriate MQTT topics
   - MQTT is also monitored for commands from Home Assistant that are then sent to OneControl via HTTP